-- To show consideration, respect and support towards others. - To be able to identify bullying behaviour. - Not to bully others. - To tell if they are being bullied, or if they see someone else being bullied. - To engage in responsible reporting when witnessing or experiencing bullying behaviour. - To feel empathy for targeted members of the school community and, as a result, take safe, fair and sensible action as a bystander.
+- To show consideration, respect and support towards others. - To be able to identify bullying behaviour. - Not to bully others or be involved in perpetuating or supporting bullying behaviour of others - To tell if they are being bullied, or if they see someone else being bullied. - To engage in responsible reporting when witnessing or experiencing bullying behaviour. - To feel empathy for targeted members of the school community and, as a result, take safe, fair and sensible action as a bystander. - Sign the school contract